 Please see below for guidance on running a safe sports club:

 By making changes to become more environmentally sustainable, club energy bills can be reduced by 10-20%.
 This could mean an annual saving of over £2,500, which can be fed directly back into sport.
-A site developed by Sport England and the Pitch Sports Group.

 The link below has plenty of excellent information and resources on how to improve environmental sustainability at your sports club: